 The skill traning workshop award allows Clark University’s graduate students to attend workshops or schools to improve their skills so that they may be better prepared to carry out their research.

-Spring 2017 15th annual conference registration is now open.
-Please fill out the application form before 03/14/2017 midnight deadline if you would like to present your work at the conference.
+Spring 2018 16th annual conference registration will open in February 2018.
 We invite projects of all types to be presented at the conference, including but not restricted to practitioner reports, group projects (including class projects), and independent research.
 This day is meant to allow students from all disciplines to showcase what they spend their time working on.
 You can present preliminary or expected results for projects currently in progress.
 As a registred participent you have the opportunity to make either an oral or a poster presentation;

 Each presenter will be given a 15 minutes.
 Presentations should be 10-12 minutes with a few minutes left for questions.
 It is typical for students to use powerpoint for visual aid, though this is not required.
 Other forms are media are welcomed and encouraged.
 Please note during registration if other technology will be needed.